Tensor Dropout for Robust Learning: Related work

-The most closely related regularization method to our approach is Dropout \citep{srivastava2014dropout}, which is probably the most widely adopted technique for training neural networks while preventing overfitting.
-Concretely, during dropout training each unit (i.e., neuron) is equipped with a binary Bernoulli random variable and only the network’s weights whose corresponding Bernoulli variables are sampled with value 1 are updated at each back-propagation step.
+\textbf{Network regularization and dropout}.
+Several methods that improve generalization by mitigating overfitting have been developed in the context of deep learning.
+The interested reader is referred to the work of \cite{kukavcka2017regularization} and the references therein for a comprehensive survey of regularization techniques for deep networks.
+The most closely related regularization method to our approach is Dropout~\cite{srivastava2014dropout}, which is probably the most widely adopted technique for training neural networks while preventing overfitting.
+Concretely, during training, each unit (i.e., neuron) is equipped with a binary Bernoulli random variable and only the network’s weights whose corresponding Bernoulli variables are sampled with value \(1\) are updated at each back-propagation step.
 At each iteration, those Bernoulli variables are re-sampled again and the weights are updated accordingly.
-The proposed regularization method can be interpreted as dropout on low-rank tensor regression, a fact which is proved in Section \ref{seq:cp-ssr}.
+Our proposed regularization method can be interpreted as dropout on low-rank tensor regression, a fact which we proved in Section~(\ref{ssec:trl-bernouilli}).

-\textbf{Sketching and deep networks approximation}. \citet{daniely2016sketching} apply sketching to the input data in order to sparsify them and reduce their dimensionality.
-Subsequently they show any sparse polynomial function can be computed, on all sparse binary vectors, by a single layer neural network that takes a compact sketch of the vector as input.
-In contrast, \citet{kasiviswanathan2017deep}, approximate neural networks and apply a random sketching on weight matrices/tensors instead of input data and demonstrate that given a fixed layer input, the output of this layer using sketching matrices is an unbiased estimator of the original output of this layer and has bounded variance.
-As opposed to the aforementioned sketching methods for deep networks approximation, the proposed method applies sketching in the low-rank factorization of weights.